 - receiver is accidentally disconnected from the flight controller

-You can program your receiver or flight controller to do whatever you want when you lose radio signal.
-For example, to hold its last stick position, or keep throttle at 20% for it to slowly descent etc. But it’s generally advised to cut throttle when failsafe happens.
+Common failsafe actions are holding the last stick position, or keep throttle low for slow descent.
+But it’s generally advised to cut throttle as soon as failsafe happens.
 This should disable or stop all the motors, and your quad should just drop vertically to the ground.

-A quadcopter with uncontrolled spinning propellers can be extremely dangerous.
-It’s better to crash your quad and repair it later, rather than hurting someone badly.
+A racing drone with uncontrolled spinning propellers can be extremely dangerous.
+Therefore it’s better to crash your quadcopter and repair it later, rather than hurting someone badly.

-When you lose video signal, you can also just disarm or switch off transmitter to emergency-land your mini quad.
+When you lose video in the FPV goggles, you can also just disarm or switch off transmitter to “emergency-land” your mini quad.
 This can prevent it from wandering around further, making the search harder.

-Many flight controllers, transmitters and receivers support failsafe feature.
-You should set up failsafe in at least one of them, and it doesn’t hurt to setup all of them to have extra layers of safety.
+You should set up failsafe in at least one of these places, and it certainly doesn’t hurt to setup all of them to have extra layers of safety.

 Further Reading: My Tools, Gears and Quads